felipe-fontes/flutter_grid_template/flutter_grid_template/README.md

 # Flutter Grid Template

 This is a plugin for flutter inspired in the CSS grid template.
-It consists in two Widgets GridTemplate and GridTemplateResponsive. and every cell is container that holds your widget.
+It consists of two Widgets GridTemplate and GridTemplateResponsive.
+and every cell is a container that holds your widget.

+The main idea is to help you create a responsive flutter app without the need to use a completely different widget for different screen sizes.

 ## Usage